helenclx/100-days-of-code/r1-log.md

 **Thoughts:** This project allowed me to practice applying the HTML and CSS knowledge from Module 2 of Scrimba’s Frontend Developer Career Path, including classes, flexbox, padding, margins, colors, background image, etc.

 **Link to work:** [Hometown homepage](https://scrimba.com/scrim/co86f43eb8ae217e0296cf778)

+---

+### Day 11: 13 January 2024.
+Saturday

+**Today's Progress:**
+- Viewed the new scrims added to Modules 2 (Web dev basics) and 3 (Making websites interactive) of Scrimba’s Frontend Developer Career Path since I completed the modules previously.
+- Started freeCodeCamp’s Learn Basic String and Array Methods by Building a Music Player.
+Did Steps 1 to 30.

+**Thoughts:** These allowed me to refresh and practice my HTML, CSS and JavaScript skills and knowledge.